gianlucascoccia/MSR2021Replication/README.md

 First query selects relevant questions (based on their tags).

 Second query was used to collect accepted answers for the questions returned by the first query.

+## Topic modeling

+Topic modeling was executed by means of the [Mallet tool](http://mallet.cs.umass.edu).

+The commands used to execute the tool from the command line is provided in the (mallet_instructions.txt)[mallet_instructions.txt] file.